joomla-framework/uri/README.md

 The `UriHelper` class only contains one method parse_url() that's an UTF-8 safe replacement for PHP's parse_url().

 You can use the `Uri` class a number of different ways when dealing with Uris.
-It is very easy to construct a uri programatically using the methods provided in the `Uri` class.
+It is very easy to construct a uri programmatically using the methods provided in the `Uri` class.

 ### Usage